Jean Tabaud: Move to the US

 At the height of his career, Tabaud executed several paintings under the name of Leret, but was unsuccessful at marketing them.
 What sold was a Tabaud.
 What clients wanted was a Tabaud and nothing less.
 For several years he was featured in Portraits, Inc., in New York in their annual exhibits of portraits by well-known artists.
 His work appeared regularly in their New Yorker and other magazine ads, as well in their New Year's greetings to their clients, featuring the portraits he did of the founders of Portraits, Inc., - Lois Shaw and Helen Appleton Read.
 These cards sometimes included the portrait he did of Andrea Erickson Gehringer as well.

 It was only in 1980 that he gave up his studio in New York altogether and settled permanently in Pawling, traveling but once a year to France to visit old friends.
 He had no family.
 He never had any children.

 Tabaud also excelled in painting children.
 Though he never had any of his own, he enjoyed painting them.
 After seeing one of Tabaud's exhibits in 1956, the art critic of the Los Angeles Examiner said: "He gives their faces marvelous expressions: as if they are, in a spiritual sense, on the threshold of adult experiences, as if some unknown force is pulling their thoughts into a world they would much rather back off from."

 In Pawling, Tabaud pleased friends and neighbors by drawing their portraits, free of charge.
 Whole days and evenings were spent reading the works of philosophers whose thoughts he had long wished to examine but had never had the time to do so before.

 Later in life

 Jean spent the last five years of his life battling Lyme disease.
 But this debilitating disease was not diagnosed until three years before his death, when treatment by antibiotics was of little use.
 In addition, Jean Tabaud was afflicted with cancer of the prostate, loss of hearing, and failing eyesight.
 He died from a self-inflicted gunshot wound to his head on December 3, 1996.
 Two years after his death the Village of Pawling changed the name of the winding dirt road leading to his home from Gristmill Lane to Frenchman's Lane.

+His final portraits, three drawings of Elizabeth Kammerer, daughter of his friend Karen Kammerer, were done in August of 1996 at his home in Pawling.

+He also did portraits of Karen and Peter Cookson, brother of his dear friend Elise Cookson Dallemagne of Cherry Valley, New York, in 1996.